 Differential Diagnosis in Adults

-A study conducted on etiologies of CAP, S pneumoniae was found to be the cause of mortality in most patients; however, Pseudomonas, Staphylococcus aureus, and mixed etiologies had the highest mortality rates in those affected.
+In a study conducted on etiologies of CAP, S. pneumoniae was found to be the cause of mortality in most patients; however, Pseudomonas, Staphylococcus aureus, and mixed etiologies had the highest mortality rates in those affected.

-The most common complications of bacterial pneumonia are respiratory failure, sepsis, multiorgan failure, coagulopathy, and exacerbation of preexisting comorbidities.
+The most common bacterial pneumonia complications are respiratory failure, sepsis, multiorgan failure, coagulopathy, and exacerbation of preexisting comorbidities.
 Other potential complications of bacterial pneumonia include:

-Patients should be counseled to quit smoking, to abstain from alcohol intoxication, and to keep dental hygiene.
+Patients should be counseled to quit smoking, abstain from alcohol intoxication, and maintain dental hygiene.
 Furthermore, to prevent bacterial pneumonia, recommendations include:

 Elderly and immunocompromised patients should be instructed to seek medical assistance as soon as they develop symptoms such as dyspnea, rigors, or fever.